-With the new MI Bridges comes new and enhanced ways to engage with the Michigan Department of Health & Human Services (MDHHS) and Michigan residents.
+With MI Bridges comes new and enhanced ways to engage with the Michigan Department of Health & Human Services (MDHHS) and Michigan residents.
 MDHHS is seeking community partners to help spread the word about MI Bridges, connect with clients, and to assist applicants.
-Please review the Community Partner Engagement Levels to learn more about how community based organizations can get involved and support the new MI Bridges.
+Please review the Community Partner Engagement Levels to learn more about how community based organizations can get involved and support MI Bridges.
 Partners can choose to serve in one or more of the following roles:

 Organizations which provide assistance to residents in using MI Bridges, help residents identify and connect to resources, apply for benefits, and manage their ongoing cases.